IceHe/blog/source/_posts/mac_shortcuts.md

 ### [JetBrains](https://www.jetbrains.com/)

-The shortcuts in other IDEs from JetBrains are same as PhpStorm.
+The shortcuts in other IDEs from JetBrains are same as PhpStorm, such as CLion , IntelliJ IDEA , RubyMine , PyCharm and so on.

-Such as CLion, IntelliJ IDEA, RubyMine, PyCharm and so on.
+All the shortcuts can be modified in `Preferences` → `Keymap`!

 ## System Assistant